apostrophecms/uploadfs/README.md

 * The `getImageSize` method returns the currently configured image sizes.

 * The `identifyLocalImage` method provides direct access to the `uploadfs` functionality for determining the extension, width, height and orientation of images.
 Normally `copyIn` does everything you need in one step, but this method is occasionally useful for migration purposes.

+The `destroy` method releases any resources such as file descriptors or timeouts that may be held by the backends, and then invokes its callback.
+Its use is optional, but command line Node apps might never exit without it.

 ## Working Example